 - Visiting Bar Harbor means that Acadia National Park is right in your backyard!
-The entrance fee is only $30 per vehicle, and it’s worth the cost to see the only National Park in the Northeast!
+The entrance fee is only $30 per vehicle (depending on if they’re open when you go), and it’s worth the cost to see the only National Park in the Northeast!

 Hip Tip: Book and save with these smart and effective travel scheduling tips!

 Hip Favorite: Washington, D.C. – We recommend staying in Arlington, Virginia!